John Grant Jr.: College career

-Grant was drafted by the Buffalo Bandits in 1995, but he didn't sign, instead opting to attend college at SUNY Morrisville, where he stayed for two years, playing for future Yale coach Andy Shay.
+Grant was drafted by the Buffalo Bandits in 1995, but he didn't sign, instead opting to attend junior college at SUNY Morrisville playing for future Yale coach Andy Shay.
 Grant transferred to the University of Delaware and played the 1998 and 1999 seasons, again teaming up with Shay who had moved there as an assistant, with the Fightin' Blue Hens compiling a 23 and 8 during that time.
 Grant made the USILA All-American team his junior season, but really attracted national attention his senior year.

 In 1999, Grant had 56 goals and 54 assists for 110 points, leading the nation in assists and points and setting school records for both categories.
 He was named the USILA National Collegiate Player of the Year and was awarded the Jack Turnbull Award as National Attackman of the Year.
 Grant was Delaware's first USILA First Team All-American.
 John led the school to its first ever NCAA quarterfinal appearance as well as its first 14-win season, with victories over perennial lacrosse powers North Carolina, Navy and Towson, in addition to 4 other top 20 teams.

-Grant's 110-point 1999 season currently ranks tenth on the NCAA Individual Single-Season Leaders list and Grant is 13th in career points per game.
+Grant's 110-point 1999 season is among the top single-seasons.
 He was the last Division I player to average more than 6 points-per-game for an entire season (1999), until Lyle Thompson did this in 2013.

 In 2010, Grant was inducted into the NJCAA Lacrosse Hall of Fame.